Nasogastric tube insertion animated demonstration

 Check the position of the nasogastric tube.
 You should follow your organisation’s local guidelines as to which method you should use.
 Methods include:

 Aspiration - aspirate gastric fluid and test on pH paper.
 Gastric fluid should be acidic, with a pH between 1 and 5.5.
-The National Patient Safety Agency in England advise that you should test aspirate on CE marked pH indicator paper for use on human gastric aspirate.
+NHS England advises that you should test aspirate on CE marked pH indicator paper for use on human gastric aspirate

 Chest x-ray - if the pH is above 5.5, or you are unable to aspirate gastric fluid, then request a chest x-ray.
 The x-ray should show the radio-opaque nasogastric tube following the line of the oesophagus (and avoiding the contours of the bronchi), bisecting the carina, and crossing the diaphragm in the midline, as well as the tip of the tube being visible below the hemi-diaphragm.
 It is important to note that, because the diaphragm is domed, it is possible for the tip of the nasogastric tube to appear to be below the diaphragm but still to be positioned in the lung.
 Therefore, it is important not to use this one criterion on its own to assess for correct positioning.